leeofham/SEI-Project-1/README.md

 _The biggest win was completing the game with all the rules in place that I wanted except the computer firing mechanic.
 It's quite logic heavy with the no-go zones around the ships and the computer firing mechanics where it searches, so at first it was very daunting.
 I feel like this has solidified my understanding of arrays logic and also has helped me with how I break down problems into small steps. _

 ## Future features
-_I really want to add the computer firing mechanic and I would also like to add some animations._
+_I really want to add the computer firing mechanic and I would also like to add some animations to the grids.
+I am also not 100% set on the colour scheme and minimalistic theme to the page._